 Italy, one of my favourite places to visit and an easy country in Europe to travel.
 But like any country, there are some things to know if you are a first time visitor that will save you time, money, and make your life easier.
-Here’s what I’ve learned during my travels to this beautiful country.
+Here’s what I’ve learned during my travels to this beautiful country and the travel tips I would give to someone visiting Italy for the first time.

 *Disclosure: this post contains some affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase